SnowDingo/BinaryFishBlog/src/pages/posts/post-1.md

     url: '/icon.png'
     alt: 'The full Astro logo.'
 tags: ["blog", "blogging", "news"]
+pageDescription: "The first post of BinaryFish.
+Take a look at our goals, visions, and explanations of what BinaryFish truly is all about."
 ---

 Welcome to Binary Fish, a blog all about learning Atcoder, web, and game development!!
 Here, I will share my learning journey as I build a new website and explore the world of computer science.